Ken Skates: Politics

 Whilst working as a freelance journalist, Skates began working as office manager for Mark Tami, Welsh Labour MP for Alyn and Deeside.
 Skates was the lead Labour candidate for the North Wales regional seat in 2007 but wasn't elected.
 In 2011 he stood and was elected with 42% of the vote in Clwyd South, and was re-elected in 2016.

 In 2012 he was one of four MSs to stand up in the Senedd chamber to talk about their experiences with mental health problems.

 In June 2013, Skates was appointed by Welsh First Minister Carwyn Jones as Deputy Minister for Skills and Technology.
 In a reshuffle in September 2014 he was made Deputy Minister for Culture, Tourism and Sport in September 2014, replacing John Griffiths.

 Following his re-election as MS for Clwyd South in the May 2016 Senedd elections, Ken Skates was promoted to Cabinet Secretary for Economy, Infrastructure and Skills in the Welsh Government.

 In the formation of the Drakeford government in December 2018, Skates was appointed Minister for Economy, Transport and North Wales.
 After the May 2021 Senedd elections, Skates stepped down from the government, and his role was split into two.
 Vaughan Gething became the new Minister for the Economy, while Lesley Griffiths took over responsibility for North Wales as the new Minister for Rural Affairs and North Wales.

 He was re-appointed Cabinet Secretary for Transport and North Wales in March 2024.
 He also held the economy portfolio from July and September 2024 following the resignation of that portfolio's holder.

-Skates will stand in the new Fflint Wrecsam Senedd constituency in the next Senedd election.
+Skates stood in the new Fflint Wrecsam Senedd constituency in the 2026 Senedd election.

+After Labour Leader Eluned Morgan resigned following her loss in the 2026 Senedd election, Skates was appointed Interim Welsh Labour Leader following a meeting of Welsh Labour's executive committee and the Welsh Labour group.
+Skates thanked Morgan for her 'thirty years of service to Wales and the Labour Party' stating further that 'today is just the beginning of a process that will help us to understand what we got wrong'.
+He became the party's permanent leader after being nominated by all Welsh Labour MSs.

+On 3 June 2026, Skates said that Keir Starmer was correct not to resign after Welsh Labour's Senedd election defeat, saying, "Keir is doing, I think, an incredible job in incredibly difficult times".

+Skates is politically thought to be in the centre of the Labour Party when contrasted with the more left-wing stance of former leader Mark Drakeford.